 No frills: This provides minimal coverage, and is the cheapest.
 It is usually for homes that don't meet underwriting standards (doesn't meet normal insurance standards).

 Talk to your dedicated insurance advisor about what coverage you need and also about any additional coverage options you may require.
-Optional add-on coverage costs extra but protects your home against specific risks posted by Winnipegs climates.
+Optional add-on coverage costs extra but protects your home against specific risks posed by Winnipeg's climates.

-Home insurance in Canada is not legally required if you’ve paid your house in full.
+Home insurance in Winnipeg is not legally required if you’ve paid your house in full.
 However, you should purchase home insurance prior to getting a mortgage.

 - St. Vital Park

 - The Forks

 - Canadian Museum for Human Rights